 Discussing Financial Toxicity with Patients

-Penson recommends providers identify someone in the office or institution who understands financial options thoroughly and make use of their expertise.
+Because of constraints on a physician’s time and expertise on the costs, he recommends they identify someone in the office or institution who understands financial options thoroughly and make use of their expertise.
 Ballparking the costs can also be immensely helpful to patients.
 Patient co-pay assistance programs can be an essential lifeline.
-But most important, “think long and hard about the tests you’re ordering and the drugs you’re ordering.”
+But most important, he cautions, “think long and hard about the tests you’re ordering and the drugs you’re ordering.”